wtg/shuttletracker/CONTRIBUTING.md

 ### Submitting Issues

-Any bugs or issues with the site can be reported on the [GitHub issue tracker](https://github.com/wtg/shuttletracker/issues).
+Any bugs or issues with the site can be reported on the [GitHub issue tracker](https://github.com/wtg/shuttletracker/issues) using the issue template.
 Proposed feature suggestions are also welcome.

 ### First Contributions